 A perpetual inventory system is a type of accounting practice that uses software to continually update your record of goods in real-time rather than periodically (hence “perpetual”).
 It works to immediately track sales and inventory levels based on your records (purchases and shipments) instead of tracking stock based on periodic, manual counts of your physical inventory.

-This modernized, tech-enabled inventory management method is becoming increasingly accepted throughout the retail industry.
-The widespread use of barcode scanning and RFID technology, in addition to the relatively new capabilities of cloud software, have made the perpetual inventory system a more natural fit for more businesses.
+This modernized, tech-enabled inventory management method is becoming increasingly accepted by retail and ecommerce brands and their fulfillment center partners.
+The widespread use of barcode scanning and RFID technology, in addition to the relatively new capabilities of cloud software, have made the perpetual inventory system a more natural fit for more brands.
 If the technology exists to expedite and automate the tracking of the stock you have on hand, why not use it?

 And while a tech-driven inventory process may sound like a complicated operation, it’s more streamlined than you think.
 This automatic system performs calculations without any human intervention.
 It handles a large portion of your company’s inventory management responsibilities in a few simple steps.